Tender Port

 - Black pearls are Moorea's signature souvenir.
 Prices vary wildly ($50 to $5,000+).
 Shop multiple vendors.
 Understand grading (size, luster, shape, surface).
 Reputable farms explain quality honestly.

 - French Pacific Franc (CFP) is official currency.
-USD/Euro accepted but exchange rates at resorts punish tourists.
+USD and Euro accepted but exchange rates at resorts punish tourists.
 Withdraw CFP from ATM if available or pay exact USD and pocket CFP change.

 - Bring reef-safe sunscreen — Moorea protects its lagoon ecosystems.
 Chemical sunscreens damage coral.
 Check labels.

 - Lagoon tours involve wading in waist-deep water with rays and sharks.
-Wear reef shoes (rocky bottom), bring underwater camera (disposable waterproof cameras ~$15 on ship), secure valuables in dry bag.
+Wear reef shoes (rocky bottom), bring an underwater camera (disposable waterproof units cost ~$15 on ship), secure valuables in dry bag.
 Life jackets provided for weak swimmers.

-- Monoi oil (coconut oil infused with tiare flower) is traditional Tahitian beauty product — hair/skin moisturizer.
-Small bottles (~$10-15) pack easily.
+- Monoi oil (coconut oil infused with tiare flower) is a beloved Tahitian beauty product — hair and skin moisturizer.
+Small bottles (~$10-$15) pack easily.
 Smells like tropical paradise.

 - Tender operations depend on sea conditions.
 Swells can delay or cancel tendering.
 Ship announcements will update.
 Always allow buffer time returning to ship.

-- Scooter riders: wear helmet (provided), bring sunglasses (wind/bugs), apply sunscreen twice (you'll burn in 30 minutes), gas up before loop (limited stations).
+- Scooter riders: wear helmet (provided), bring sunglasses (wind protection), apply sunscreen twice (you will burn in 30 minutes), gas up before loop (limited stations).
+Cost $40-$60 per day.

-- Tipping not customary in French Polynesia but appreciated for exceptional service (tour guides, boat crews).
-10% generous.
+- Tipping is not customary in French Polynesia but appreciated for exceptional service (tour guides, boat crews).
+10% is generous.

 Frequently Asked Questions

 A: Moorea is a tender port.
-Ships anchor in Cook's Bay or Ōpūnohu Bay and shuttle passengers ashore via tender boats.
-Tender dock is near Le Petit Village shopping area.
+Ships anchor in Cook's Bay or Opunohu Bay and shuttle passengers ashore via tender boats.
+The tender dock is near Le Petit Village area.
+Allow extra time for the tender process — conditions can cause delays.

-Q: What's the best way to see Moorea on a cruise day?
+Q: What is the best way to see Moorea on a cruise day?

-A: Join a lagoon tour (half-day, ~$80-100) for snorkeling with rays and sharks, or take a 4x4 island tour (~$50 for 3 hours) including Belvedere Lookout.
+A: Join a lagoon tour (half-day, ~$80-$100) for snorkeling with rays and sharks, or take a 4x4 island tour (~$50 for 3 hours) including Belvedere Lookout.
 Scooters offer independence but require confidence.
-Public transport unreliable.
+Public transport is unreliable for visitors on a schedule.

 Q: Is swimming with stingrays and sharks safe?

 A: Yes.
 Lagoon tours visit shallow sandbars where wild rays and blacktip reef sharks gather.
 Rays are gentle and accustomed to humans.
 Sharks are small, harmless, and more curious than threatening.
-Guides supervise.
-Genuinely safe and magical.
+Guides supervise at all times.
+Genuinely safe and memorable.

 Q: What should I buy in Moorea?

-A: Black pearls (signature souvenir — shop quality vendors), Tahitian vanilla beans (flavorful, gift-worthy), monoi oil (coconut beauty oil), pareos (colorful wraps).
+A: Black pearls (signature souvenir — shop quality vendors and compare prices), Tahitian vanilla beans (flavorful, gift-worthy, cost $8-$15), monoi oil (coconut beauty oil at ~$10-$15 per bottle), pareos (colorful wraps).
 Moorea pineapples if you want fresh fruit (declare at customs).

 Q: What currency should I bring?

 A: French Pacific Franc (CFP/XPF) is official currency.
-USD and Euro accepted but exchange rates unfavorable at tourist shops.
-ATMs limited.
+USD and Euro accepted but exchange rates are unfavorable at tourist shops.
+ATMs are limited on the island.
 Bring cash (USD or CFP).
-Credit cards accepted at established businesses.
+Credit cards are accepted at established businesses and larger tour operators.

 Q: How much time do I need at Belvedere Lookout?

-A: 30-45 minutes for photos and viewpoint.
+A: Allow 30-45 minutes for views and photographs.
 Add 1 hour if hiking to nearby marae (temple) sites.
-Most 4x4 tours include Belvedere as part of 3-hour island circuit.
+Most 4x4 tours include Belvedere as part of a 3-hour island circuit that also covers pineapple plantations and coastal viewpoints.